Peiffer Memorial Arboretum and Nature Preserve: Path of Leadership award

 Not long after dedication, in 2019, the arboretum established a Path of Leadership award to posthumously recognize contributions made by leaders of the local community (particularly in Cumberland County) to improve the lives of others in their community.
-Since 2019, one person has been inducted in August of each year.
-Inductees are memorialized with a plaque set in small granite square stones around a path to the north side of the main house.
+Honorees are typically inducted in August of each year, and are memorialized with a plaque set in small granite square stones around a path to the north side of the main house.
 Each marker is included in the Historical Marker Database.

 Persons honored (with link to plaque photo and inscription) include: